 - Jews or Evangelical Christians of the former Soviet Union

 - Members of the Ukrainian Catholic Church or the Ukrainian Orthodox Church in the former Soviet Union , and

 - Residents of the Islamic Republic of Iran who are members of a religious minority.

-Congress has also designated Iraqi nationals who worked with the United States government, North Koreans under the North Korean Human Rights Act, and persons from certain countries who help bring Americans held captive in the Vietnam or Korean war into US custody.
+Congress has also designated Iraqi nationals who worked with the United States government, North Koreans under the North Korean Human Rights Act, and persons from certain countries who help bring Americans held captive in Vietnam or the Korean war into US custody.

 In Matter of D-K-, 25 I&N Dec.
 761 (BIA 2012), the Board of Immigration Appeals ruled that a refugee is subject to removal under INA§ 237.

 We understand that applying for asylum and withholding of removal is a serious matter.
 Your life could literally depend on the result.
-Call us to day for help applying for such relief.
+Call us today for help applying for such relief.